 Botox® (Botulinum Toxin Type A) is a neuromodulator that has been FDA approved for the treatment of facial wrinkles and is one of the most common anti-aging office treatments with no downtime and dramatic results.
-Dr. Amato is a member of the physician provider network, authorized to administer Botox® injections.
 Other effective neuromodulators available are Dysport®, Xeomin®, and Myobloc®.
-It is a neurotoxin that when injected with a tiny needle in small amounts just beneath the skin it relaxes the underlying muscles of facial expression.
+A neuromodulator is a neurotoxin that when injected with a tiny needle in small amounts just beneath the skin it relaxes the underlying muscles of facial expression.
 These muscles are responsible for deeper wrinkles of the forehead and around the eyes.
 Injections start to work within the first week and last about 3-4 months.
 Though rare, slight bruising, mild headache, eyelid drooping, mouth weakness, and hoarseness are some reported side effects.

 - What is the TCA peel procedure?
 A TCA peel can be applied in an office setting or during eyelid or facial surgery.
 Once it is applied, there is a burning, tingling sensation.
 Once it has reached the desired depth, a neutralizer such as iced saline (or baking soda in water) is used to stop the effect of the TCA and provide relief.
 A white frosting may occur on the skin.
 Usually, the face will return to its normal color within an hour of the treatment, and the client is supplied with given an ointment to apply.
 There should be no discomfort after the procedure is over.